 Hello!
 I’m Lexi Earl, the writer and curator of this blog.
 Welcome!

-I am a sometime academic (a very new Doctor of Philosophy), a former pastry chef, and an amateur community gardener.
-My research and academic interests lie in food education programmes, particularly those run in schools based on field-to-plate philosophies; issues of health, wellbeing, and identity; issues of food and food poverty; the role of food blogs and other food media in food education; and the ways we tell the stories of our lives.
+I am a sometime academic (currently a researcher on an arts education project), a former pastry chef, and an amateur gardener.
+My research and academic interests lie in food education programmes, particularly those run in schools based on field-to-plate philosophies; issues of health, wellbeing, and identity; issues of food and food poverty; the role of food blogs and other food media in food education; bread cultures; and the ways we tell the stories of our lives.

 I started this blog in 2011.
 It was a project to keep me occupied between finishing an MA and starting a PhD.
 Since then it morphed into a significant part of my identity, particularly as a PhD student.
 (The tagline used to be ‘surviving a PhD with cake’ but I have now adjusted it.)
 It was called Philosophy and Madeleines long before I realised the distinct beauty of how the blog mirrored my own life of food academia.

 I write about a range of things on this site.
 It is not just a baking blog, although it does tend to lean heavily towards desserts.
 Butter, sugar, eggs and flour just make sense to me and so I tend to write about them more.
 However, I am interested in a range of things, including community gardens and growing your own, food festivals, and travelling as well as the ordinary pace of life after a PhD and the less fascinating (and therefore totally fascinating) everyday meal.
 So these topics come up too.
 I also regularly share lists of what I am reading – these lists consist of books, journal articles, online and magazine articles, recipes, audio books, podcasts and even the occasional television show.
-The lists are kept in a tab labeled ‘Reading Lists’ for easy access.
+The lists are published on Tuesdays.

 I take all the photographs featured on the site and write all the content.
 All photographs are copyrighted.
 Please do not use them without explicit permission.

-Feel free to ask questions via the comments box or email me (lexiearl [at] yahoo [dot] co [dot] uk) or follow me on Twitter or Instagram (at)lexiearl.
+Feel free to ask questions via the comments box or email me (lexiearl [at] yahoo [dot] co [dot] uk) or follow me on Instagram (at)lexiearl.